 A Walt Disney World vacation is supposed to be a magical experience where nothing bad happens.
 Most times this is how a vacation plays out, however, there are always chances something could happen!
 Would you know what to do in any of these situations?

-The first thing to do for any situation is be prepared.
+According to personal injury attorney Chad Stavley, the first thing to do for any situation is be prepared especially when it comes an accident where people are hurt.
 What happens if your bus is involved in an accident on the way to your resort and you are delayed?
 What would you do if you were caught in a downpour?
 Hopefully this article will help you think about the what if’s and be ready for the worst, but expect the best.

 Be ready to roll with the punches.
 Things inevitably happen causing delays.
 A broken down bus or monorail, a sick family member, any of these things is possibly.
 Consider using a trip management program on your phone, which lists your reservations, reservation numbers, as well as phone numbers to the hotel and/or restaurant.
 I’ve run into a few situations where I’m late and have lost a reservation (even though I thought I’d left with more than enough time to get where I was headed).
 In such cases try giving the restaurant a call and let them know the problem and see if they can help.
 It is Disney after all.
 They are there to try and help whenever possible.
+And just to play safe, a free lawyer consultation wouldn’t hurt before you embark on any journey.
+You will find this link helpful.
 Have a spare battery for your cell phone, or a portable battery charger.
 There are some small, non-bulky ones that can be carried with you at all times, just in case!

 Do you have enough medication to last you the rest of the day?
 All the parks have first aid stations, and if worse comes to worse, Emergency Medical Services, but they will not have prescription medication.
 Make sure you bring enough with you to last throughout the day, even if you are planning a pit stop during the day.
 With that in mind, when traveling, keep your prescription medications in your carry on in case your flight is delayed.